ForumSchlampe/OpenPasswordFilter/README.md

 Goal of this Fork
 -----------------
-- Handle very large
+- Handle very large password lists
 -> There is no more 32Bit support
 - More configuration options, currently
 -> Configureable path for password lists
 -> haveibeenpwned API enable/disable ability

 Installation
 ------------